The CLASSPATH is an environment

 and bat files for new projects.
 You might study my jar

-files and Applet HTML and emulate my patterns.
-See the downloads
+and emulate my patterns.
+See the downloads page.

-page.
-You can use my ANT scripts as a starting point.
-I long ago gave up on
+scripts as a starting point.
+I long ago gave up on using

-using BAT files.
+BAT

 - To discover what your program is using as the classpath use:

-You can view the default value of these properties by running wassup
+You can view the default value of these properties by running wassup as an application.
+The CLASSPATH separator character is platform dependent.
+You can

-can discover it with the system properties as well.
-It will usually be ;
+discover it with the system properties as well.
+It will usually be ; or :.
+You must put ., the current directory, explicitly on the CLASSPATH.

-ignores the classpath.
-It will only look in that jar.
+- If you use the -jar option, java.exe ignores the classpath.
+It will only look in that

 - Classpath will make a lot more sense if you start with some jars and bat files

-that work, and study them, looking inside the zips and jars with Winzip.
+that work and study them, looking inside the zips and jars with WinZip.

-- The Webgain (née Symantec) compilers ignored the usual SET
+- The Webgain (née Symantec) compilers ignored the usual SET CLASSPATH= and take one from the \vcp\bin\sc.ini file instead.
+Class files may be standalone, combined

-in jar files.
-Java looks for class files in any directories mentioned in the
+in zip files or combined in jar files.
+Java looks for class files in any

-CLASSPATH, but only searches jar and zip files if they are explicitly mentioned.
+directories mentioned in the CLASSPATH, but only searches jar and zip files if they

-A typical CLASSPATH statement might look like this:
+are explicitly mentioned.
+A typical CLASSPATH statement

 all on one gigantic line without any spaces.
 Ouch!

-- My personal classpath looks like this: SET CLASSPATH=.;C:\;C:\exper;e:\.
+- My personal classpath looks like this: SET

-This will look for classes in the current path, or in a directory matching the
+CLASSPATH=.;C:\;C:\exper;E:\.
+This will look for classes in the current

-I keep most of my class files in C:\com\mindprod\xxxx
+C:\exper or E:\.
+I keep most of

-when there is no package.
+is com.mindprod.xxxx, or in C:\exper when there is no package.

 CLASSPATH Complexities

 I lied to you.
-Life is actually a little more complicated.
-If you feel ready for
+Life is actually a

-how CLASSPATH really works.
-Suddenly all of classpath’s craziness made
+understand the logic behind those examples, here is how CLASSPATH really works.
+Suddenly all of classpath’s craziness

-sense once I figured out how it worked inside.
+made sense once I figured out how it worked inside.
 You may be similarly lucky.

-- You must put the fully qualified name of the class on the java.exe
+- You must put the fully qualified name of the class on the java.exe command line.
+If there is no package, the name is

-e.g.
+simply HelloWorld. e.g.

 CD \MyStuff